 This is a combined women's and men's event, and the women's field is quite impressive.
 Playing this year in the Medibank International Sydney are Australia's Jelena Dokic, Belgium's Kim Clijsters, Jelena Jankovic from Serbia, Flavia Pennetta from Italy, Svetlana Kuznetsova from Russia and Maria Jose Martinez Sanchez from Spain.
 If you want to watch Medibank International Sydney streams then get your membership at the links on this page for access to high quality video from your computer for access to live streaming tennis all year long.

-Tags: Apia International Sydney, Petra Kvitova, Agnieszka Radwanska, Simona Halep, WTA Apia International, New South Wales Tennis Centre, Tsvetana Pironkova, Timea Babos, Lucie Safarova, WTA Tennis Tournament, Women Tennis Association, Sydney, WTA Tour, Victoria Azarenka, Martina Hingis, Iveta Benesova, Carolina Wozniacki, Vera Zvonareva, tennis online, Elena Demetieva, Serena Williams, Jelena Jankovic, Flavia Pennetta, live streaming tennis
+Tags: Apia International, Angelique Kerber, Agnieszka Radwanska, Elina Svitolina, Dominika Cibulkova, Apia International Sydney, Petra Kvitova, Simona Halep, WTA Apia International, New South Wales Tennis Centre, Tsvetana Pironkova, Timea Babos, Lucie Safarova, WTA Tennis Tournament, Women Tennis Association, Sydney, WTA Tour, Victoria Azarenka, Martina Hingis, Iveta Benesova, Carolina Wozniacki, Vera Zvonareva, tennis online, Elena Demetieva, Serena Williams, Jelena Jankovic, Flavia Pennetta, live streaming tennis

 WTA Tour » Sydney Live